Reaching Across Illinois Library System (RAILS)

 VIII.
 Borrowing Funds

-A. For the purpose of meeting temporary cash shortages, the RAILS Board President, Vice-President, Secretary, Treasurer, and the RAILS Executive Director may, with signatures of two of the above-named positions, borrow sums of money in amounts not to exceed the total of three payroll periods and one month's average of RAILS expenditures.
+A. For the purpose of meeting temporary cash shortages, the RAILS Board President, Vice-President, Secretary, Treasurer, and the RAILS Executive Director may, with signatures of two of the above-named positions, borrow sums of money in amounts not to exceed the total of the last three payroll periods and one month's average of RAILS expenditures, based on the previous twelve month expenditures.

 IX.
 Purchasing/Sale of Goods and Services